 It’s easy to lose track of things when you’re living out of a backpack, reservations and belongings get misplaced, communications get crossed, transportation gets delayed or cancelled, you get lost, and taxi drivers rip you off.
 It’s when we learn to let go of control and learn that we’re capable of problem solving in any situation that arises, we learn not to sweat the small stuff.

-5 ~ Teaches you to Make the Most Out of Each Experience
+5 ~ Teaches You to Make the Most Out of Every Experience

 Carpe Diem.
 Visiting a place, or trying new food for the first time and knowing that you are being given this one shot makes you realize that you only have one chance to sieze the moment.
 You learn to take advantage of every possible opportunity or experience before it passes you by, and really soak it up.